Barry Beck: Los Angeles Kings

 In August 1989, after three years on the sidelines and with his shoulder fully recovered, the 32-year old Beck announced he wanted to return to the National Hockey League.
 However, his return would not happen in New York as Beck indicated he wanted to be closer to his home in Vancouver.
 On September 1, 1989, the Los Angeles Kings sent a fourth round draft pick to the Rangers to secure his rights and he joined the Wayne Gretzky-led Kings for the 1989–90 season.
 Beck struggled with the Kings and eventually found himself being used sparingly.
 Kings General Manager Rogie Vachon, who had acquired Beck and inked him to a one-year deal, felt he lacked the foot speed to play in the up tempo Smythe Division.
 "He has been frustrated going in and out of the lineup," Vachon said.
 "Because he may not have had the speed, he compensated by playing conservatively."
 Beck took issue with this assessment saying "They told me I couldn't handle it.
 If that's what they're thinking, maybe they've got to go with it.
 I didn't think I was all that bad."
 On March 7, with the season winding down, Beck once again announced his retirement.

 Beck lives and coaches in Hong Kong and was the Hong Kong men's national ice hockey team head coach.
-He is currently the General Manager (Coach) with the Hong Kong Academy of Ice Hockey.
+As of 2013, he was the General Manager (Coach) with the Hong Kong Academy of Ice Hockey.